Strix0x2A/kata-Game-of-Life/README.md

 # kata-GameOfLife
-Written in Typescript, ReactJS and Tailwind CSS
+Written in Typescript, ReactJS and scss